srcfl/srcful-documentation/docs/getting-started/participate.md

 It is also important to have access to **Wi-Fi and power delivery near** the DER to ensure that the Energy Gateway can function properly and connect to the Srcful network.
 This will ensure that the data collected from the DER is accurate and that the validation process is reliable.

 Finally, to receive rewards for their green energy contributions through Proof-of-Source, DER owners must have a **Solana wallet**.
-This is necessary to receive SRC tokens as rewards, which can be used to participate in the energy marketplace.
+This is necessary to receive SRC beta-tokens as rewards, which can be used to participate in the energy marketplace.

 Overall, meeting these requirements will ensure that the Srcful Energy Gateway can function optimally and that DER owners can participate in the Srcful network, contribute to a more sustainable and equitable energy system, and earn rewards for their green energy contributions.